Xilinx/Vitis-AI-Tutorials/Design_Tutorials/18-mpsocdpu-pre-post-pl-acc/README.md

     return image
 ```

-From one hand, in Caffe normally the input image R G B pixels are manipulated by subtracting the R G B mean values (``MEANS``) of all the training dataset images and so the output data is of type ``signed char`` (in C/C++) or ``int8`` (python numpy), with a possible range from -128 to +127, being 8-bit.
+Usually, in Caffe, the input image R G B pixels are manipulated by subtracting the R G B mean values (``MEANS``) of all the training dataset images.
+So, the output data is the ``signed char`` type (in C/C++) or ``int8`` (python NumPY), with a possible range from -128 to +127, being 8-bit.
-From another hand,  in TensorFlow normally the pixels are manipulated by normalizing them in the interval from -1.0 to 1.0.
+On the other hand,  in TensorFlow, the pixels are manipulated by normalizing them in the interval from -1.0 to 1.0 typically.

-During the CNN training phase the pre-processing works on floating point data, but in real life the DPU works with ``int8`` after quantization with [Vitis AI tools](https://github.com/Xilinx/Vitis-AI/tree/master/tools/Vitis-AI-Quantizer) and so in the application running on the target device in real time, you have to scale the data with the ``pre_fix_scale`` parameter that comes from a query to the DPU before starting the ML prediction (inference) task itself, with Python code similar to this:
+During the CNN training phase, the pre-processing works on floating-point data, but in real life, the DPU works with ``int8`` after quantization with [Vitis AI tools](https://github.com/Xilinx/Vitis-AI/tree/master/tools/Vitis-AI-Quantizer).
+So, in the application running on the target device in real time, you have to scale the data with the ``pre_fix_scale`` parameter that comes from a query to the DPU before starting the ML prediction (inference) task itself, with Python code similar to this:

 ```python
 input_fixpos = all_dpu_runners[0].get_input_tensors()[0].get_attr("fix_point")
 pre_fix_scale = 2**input_fixpos
 ```

-In conclusion, before starting its job,  the image pre-processing module requires 6 floating point input parameters:
+In conclusion, before starting its job,  the image pre-processing module requires six floating-point input parameters:
 ```
 float MEANS[3];
 float SCALES[3];
 ```
-and the scaling factor that could be either
+The scaling factor could be either
 ``float pre_fix_scale;``
-or alternatively
+or
 ``int input_fixpos;``
-this last one being a value from 1 to 7 because it represents the exponent ``i`` of a power of ``2,`` that is ``2^i``.
+The last can be a value from 1 to 7 because it represents the exponent ``i`` of a power of ``2,`` that is ``2^i``.

-In the HLS TestBench (TB) all those parameters are fixed in the [dpupreproc_defines.h](files/preproc/hls/src/dpupreproc_defines.h) file, to test the functionality of the core.
+In the HLS TestBench (TB), all those parameters are fixed in the [dpupreproc_defines.h](files/preproc/hls/src/dpupreproc_defines.h) file, to test the core funcationality.

-The input images used in the self-checking TB was taken from the test dataset of the
+The input images used in the self-checking TB are taken from the test dataset of the
 [VAI-KERAS-UNET-SEMSEG](https://github.com/Xilinx/Vitis-AI-Tutorials/blob/master/Design_Tutorials/05-Keras_FCN8_UNET_segmentation/README.md) tutorial.

 ### 2.1.2 HLS Design

-After having setup the Vitis environment, just launch the command
+After setting up the Vitis environment, enter the following command
 ```shell
 cd MPSOCDPU-PRE-POST-PLACC/files # you are supposed to be here cd preproc/hls vitis_hls -f hls_script.tcl
 ```
-and the whole HLS flow will run in its steps: CSIM, SYN, coSIM and IMP.
-See the related screenshots of Figures 1, 2, 3 and 4.
+The whole HLS flow will run in its steps: CSIM, SYN, coSIM, and IMP.
+For reference, see the related screenshots of Figures 1, 2, 3 and 4.

 ![figure1](files/img/pre_hls_csim.png)